syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ![](Chart_Annotation_images/image14.png)

-## Adding Text in Shape Annotation
+## Adding text in shape annotation

-For all the shape annotations, the text can be displayed by using [`Text`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation~Text.html) property.
+For all the shape annotations, the text can be displayed by using the [`Text`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation~Text.html) property.

-### Customizing Text in Shape Annotation
+### Customizing text in shape annotation

-The text in Shape Annotation also can be customized by using [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation~LabelStyle.html) property.
-Following properties are used to customize the text:
+The text in shape annotation also can be customized by using the [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ShapeAnnotation~LabelStyle.html) property.
+The following properties are used to customize the text:

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Color.html) – Used to change the color of the text.
-* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BackgroundColor.html) – Used to change the text background color.
+* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BackgroundColor.html) – Used to change the background color of the text.
 * [`BorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BorderColor.html) – Used to change the border color.
 * [`BorderWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BorderWidth.html) – Used to change the width of the border.
 * [`Font`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Font.html) – Used to change the text size, family, and weight.